 2. The speakers and module aren’t fixed in place

-The headband is hollow, housing two speakers and the control module, each connected by a short cable.
+The headband is hollow, with two speakers and a control module inside, each connected by a short cable.
 There are no pockets sewn into the headband to keep them in place, which means they can move around.

-On the plus side, it means you can adjust the speakers so they lie directly over your ears.
-But it also means that if you change position in the night a lot, they might move around inside the headband, meaning you need to readjust them.
+On the plus side, you can adjust the speakers so they lie directly over your ears.
+But it also means that if you change position in the night a lot, they might move around inside the headband and occasionally need readjusting.

 Personally, I didn’t really mind this as I can understand the usefulness in choosing where you want each component to sit.
 But I imagine some people would prefer them to be kept in position.

-Another point about this issue is that with other headbands that do have pockets, it’s even trickier to work the speakers back into their positions when you put them back in after washing.
+Having said all that, I have found that with other headbands that have pockets, it’s much more fiddly to work the speakers back into their positions when you put them back in after washing.
+So there is that.

 3. They aren’t budget headphones